Insights and Updates

 1. Using inconsistent time periods: Ensure your A/R and revenue cover the same period

-2. Including non-credit sales: The formula should only consider credit sales, though this data isn't always available
+2. Including non-credit sales: The formula should only consider credit sales

 3. Ignoring seasonality: Use the countback method if your business has seasonal fluctuations

-5. Focusing only on the formula: DSO is one metric; consider it alongside others for complete financial health assessment
+5. Focusing only on the formula: DSO is one metric.
+Consider it alongside others

 6. Using gross revenue instead of net revenue: Returns and discounts can significantly skew your calculation